JuliaDynamics/TimeseriesSurrogates.jl/docs/src/collections/nonstationary_surrogates.md

 ### [`TFTDAAFT`](@ref)

-The [`TFTDAAFT`](@ref)[^Lucio2012] are similar to [`TFTDRandomFourier`](@ref) surrogates, but also adds an additiona rescaling step, so that the time series has the same values as the original time series.
+The [`TFTDAAFT`](@ref)[^Lucio2012] are similar to [`TFTDRandomFourier`](@ref) surrogates, but also adds an additional rescaling step, so that the time series has the same values as the original time series.

 ```@example
 using TimeseriesSurrogates